 Since the liver is responsible for breaking down the buprenorphine drug, if the organ is not functioning at its full capacity due to disease or infection, it won’t metabolize the drug as efficiently and prolong the life of the drug in the body.
 A healthy liver and other proper organ functioning allow for a quicker metabolization period.

 Age, weight, and liver functionality are just three examples of the list of factors that will have an influence over the time Subutex stays in the system.
 Each person is different not only with how they break down the drug but also how often and how much they use it.
 The times given are approximated and based on these variables.

 Drug tests can track the presence of Subutex in the system.
 The active ingredient, buprenorphine, requires testing on a more advanced drug screening, as it’s not tested for on a standard test.
 Like with other illicit substances, available drug testing includes samples of urine, saliva, blood, or hair.

-Urine tests are the most common.
-If you’ve taken Subutex, you won’t test positive for opioids on the standard drug screening.
+A urine drug test is the most common type of drug testing.
+If you’ve taken Subutex, you won’t test positive for opioids on the standard drug screening and a subutex drug test would require more advanced testing.
 The only opioids which can be detected with this type of testing are those that break down into morphine.
-A more extensive urinalysis will most like detect buprenorphine.
+A more extensive urinalysis will most likely detect buprenorphine.